openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw_0_0.md

 ### Parameter 14: Inputs/Outputs configuration

-Relevant for main controllers other than Home Center 2 only Inputs/Outputs configuration - relevant for main controllers other than Home Center 2 only.
+Relevant for main controllers other than Home Center 2 only
-Default setting: 4369, Controlled device: RGBW, toggle switch inputs (NORMAL MODE).
+<p&gtInputs/Outputs configuration - relevant for main controllers other than Home Center 2 only.<br /&gtDefault setting: 4369, Controlled device: RGBW, toggle switch inputs (NORMAL MODE).</p&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```4369```.